 1. Accessibility of funds

-2. High interest rates
+2. Potentially higher interest rates

-It’s a feature of these accounts that can be very useful, since withdrawals from an ATM don’t count toward the six withdrawal or transfer limit per billing cycle.
-That means you can take money out whenever you need it without worrying about hitting your transaction limit for the month.
-But remember: it’s good to keep savings untouched, when possible.
+One of the most convenient features some money market accounts offer is access to an ATM card, just like many checking and savings accounts.
+ATM withdrawals don’t count toward the six withdrawal or transfer limit per billing cycle, which means you can take money out whenever you need it without exceeding your monthly transaction limit.
+But remember: It’s best to avoid withdrawals and let your savings grow.

 Money market accounts are an attractive option to consider if you’re seeking a savings product that earns interest, offers withdrawal options and is insured as long as you’re within federal insurance limits and guidelines.
 Money market accounts act as a sort of hybrid between savings and checking accounts, offering the competitive returns of a savings account with some liquidity, similar to checking products.

 Like all financial products, however, MMAs have their advantages and disadvantages and aren’t for everyone.
 Your financial goals can help determine whether a money market account is right for you.
 For example, if you need an account for daily expenses, a checking account is likely a better option.
 Or, if you don’t need access to your money for a specified period of time, a certificate of deposit will likely earn a higher rate of return.